transdigiware/blockchain/howto/ibp-console-join-network.md

 5. In the **Organizations** section, open the `Select a channel member` drop-down list and select the peer organization MSP, `Org2 MSP`.
 6. Click **Add** and then assign permissions for that organization.
 We recommend you make them an `Operator` so that Org2 can operate the channel (this will allow them to sign channel updates, for example).
 7. Under **Channel update policy**, select `2 out of 2`, meaning both of the organizations need to approve updates to the channel.
-8. At this point no futher changes are required on the channel.
+8. At this point no further changes are required on the channel.
 Click the **Review channel information** tab to proceed.
 9. On the **Review channel information** panel, you can see that there are now two organization members on the channel, `org1msp` and `org2msp`.
 In addition the channel update policy has been changed to `2 out of 2` organizations have to approve channel updates.
 When you are ready, click **Update channel** to submit your changes.

 Org1 must also export its own MSP, `Org1 MSP`, and send it to Org2 in an out of band operation. **All members of a channel should have the MSPs of the other channel members**.